GIJack/harbor-wave/misc_docs/passing_data_to_droplets.md

 harbor-wave data is a JSON array with five fields:

-**sequence**	- is a number.
+**sequence**	- interger.
 This is so that a machine can tell where it was in the spawn sequence, and if you were to write a swarm/mesh or even multi-machine environment, the machine can use this number to determine its role, and identify itself to other machines, and for multi-role machines with the same programming